AdobeDocs/photoshop-api-docs/README.md

   - Hue and Saturation
   - Color Balance
 - Image/Pixel layers
-  - Add a new pixel layer
+  - Add a new pixel layer, with optional image
   - Swap the image in an existing pixel layer
 - Shape layers
   - Resize a shape layer via it's bounds
 - Text layers
   - Edit the text
-  - Change the font (see this list for the currently supported fonts)
+  - Change the font (See the `Fonts` section for more info)
   - Edit the font size
   - Edit the text decoration (bold, italic, etc)
   - Edit the text orientation (horizontal/vertical)
   - Edit the paragraph alignment (centered, justified, etc)
   - Edit the font weight

+## Artboards

+- Show artboard information in the JSON Manifest
+- Create a new artboard from multiple input psd's

 ## Document level edits

 - Crop a PSD
 - Resize a PSD

-## Rendering
+## Rendering / Conversions

 - Create a new PSD document
-- Create a PEG or PNG rendition of various sizes
+- Create a JPEG, TIFF or PNG rendition of various sizes

-# API Docs

-For now the API docs need to be downloaded and viewed locally in a browser.

-- Set up your SSH key for Git connectivity: [https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
-- Clone the Git repo locally: [https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)  (scroll to the 'Cloning an Existing Repository' section)
-- Open your local file './api_docs/index.html' in a browser
-- Updates to the API's will be announced in the Release Notes and your local API docs can be updated by doing a `git pull`
+- Request thumbnail previews of all renderable layers
+- Convert between any of the supported filetypes (PSD, JPEG, TIFF, PNG)

 # How to use the API's

-The steps below will walk you through using several of the api's and should provide sufficient understanding to use any other api's not covered here.

-Several [sample PSD files](sample_files) are included in this repository if you'd like to experiment with these example calls on your own.
+The file Example.psd is included in this repository if you'd like to experiment with these example calls on your own.

 ## /documentManifest (Retrieving a PSD manifest)

 ### Example 1: Initiate a job to retrieve a PSD's JSON manifest

 The `/documentManifest` api can take one or more input PSD's to generate JSON manifest files from.
 The JSON manifest is the tree representation of all of the layer objects contained in the PSD document.
-Using [Example.psd](sample_files/Example.psd), with the use case of a document stored in Adobe's Creative Cloud, a typical curl call might look like this:
+Using Example.psd, with the use case of a document stored in Adobe's Creative Cloud, a typical curl call might look like this:

 ```shell
 curl -X POST \